Symptoms Of Low T

 Since testosterone is responsible for many bodily functions, low levels of this hormone may cause shifts in moods, as well as lack of focus, depression, and irritability.

 Low testosterone levels lead to a drastic reduction in desire for sex.
-Men are bound to experience diminishing sex drive as they get older, but if the cause is low testosterone, the loss in sexual appetite is imminent.
+If the cause is low testosterone, the loss in sexual appetite is imminent.

 Testosterone is also vested with the role of stimulating the penile tissues to secrete nitric oxide that initiates several reactions that cause an erection.
 Reduced levels of this hormone can cause difficulties in getting or maintaining an erection.
 However, other factors may also lead to erectile dysfunction such as smoking, stress, high cholesterol, thyroid related and issues and high blood pressure among others.